bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 #### How it makes self Attention Linear?
 Self attention is applied on fixed sized patchess of local window.
 Local window will always have same size.
-Basically this local window makes it linear based on patch size and image dimention.
+Basically this local window makes it linear based on number of patches in local window and image dimention.

 #### How it makes it more efficieny?
 ![SRA](/VisionTransformers/resources/imgs/shifted_window.png)